FPT Algorithms for Finding Near-Cliques in $c$-Closed Graphs: Preliminaries and complementary terminology

 \textbf{Complementary terminology} We are interested in finding the dense subgraphs in $c$-closed graphs, but it is more convenient to present the rest of the paper in the complementary terminology.
 This means that we will be working with the complements of $c$-closed graphs.
+We will use $\bf{m}$ to denote the number of edges in the \textbf{co-graph} (short for complement graph) of a $c$-closed graph.

-\begin{proposition} A graph $G$ is the complement of a $c$-closed graph if and only if for any two adjacent vertices $u,v$ in $G$ it holds $|V(G)\setminus N_G[u,v]| \le c-1$. \end{proposition} \begin{definition}[$(d+1)$-plex,~\cite{seidman1978graph}] Let $G$ be a graph.
-A subset of vertices $S$ is called a \emph{$(d+1)$-plex} if each $v\in S$ is adjacent to all but $d$ vertices of $S$ (excluding itself). \end{definition} As the notions of co-treewidth and co-degeneracy are already introduced in the complementary notions, it is clear that we are interested in the subgraphs of bounded treewidth and bounded degeneracy in the complement of a $c$-closed graph.
+\begin{proposition} A graph $G$ is the complement of a $c$-closed graph if and only if for any two adjacent vertices $u,v$ in $G$ it holds $|V(G)\setminus N_G[u,v]| \le c-1$. \end{proposition} As the notions of co-treewidth and co-degeneracy are already introduced in the complementary notions, it is clear that we are interested in the subgraphs of bounded treewidth and bounded degeneracy in the complement of a $c$-closed graph.